 In a big bowl, mix 2/3-rds of the flour and the rest of the ingredients.
 Add the starter.

-wrap and let rise until almost increase 1/2 of its in size - around 30-40 minutes.
+Knead soft dough, adding the rest of the flour.
+If dough is sticky, knead in up to 1/2 additional cup flour to form a smooth, soft, elastic dough.
+Transfer dough to a very lightly oiled large plastic container or bowl.
+Cover top of container with plastic wrap and let rise until almost increase 1/2 of its in size - around 30-40 minutes.
 The dough will be rising again, so you don't need to wait for it to double its size.

 Warm the oil and put it in a medium pan, as shown on the picture above.
 Brake the feta to small crumbs.